marutsuki/OOP-Design-Patterns/README.md

 Had I actually known the rules for writing maintainable code, that 1 hour could've easily been reduced to like only 10 minutes.

-Fast forward a year or so and I am taking an object-oriented design subject at university, intrigued by the idea of patterns, I did the biggest nerd move and spent my spare time reading up design patterns, specifically GRASP.
+Fast forward a year or so and I am taking an object-oriented design subject at university, intrigued by the idea of patterns, I did the biggest nerd move and spent my spare time reading up design patterns, specifically GoF.
 Ever since, I have actually seen improvement in the speed taken to write and refactor code, and as much as I hate to admit it, object-oriented design has become my favourite topic in all my studies.

 That being said, I feel like I haven't had the opportunity to exercise all these design patterns.
 So why not just do it on your very own?
 Yep, so that's my motivation for this project.